adrienZ/adrienzaganelli.com/content/blog/tech-gems-10.md

 ### Node.js is Here to Stay

-<RichLink href="https://blog.platformatic.dev/nodejs-is-here-to-stay" title="Node.js is Here to Stay
+<RichLink href="https://blog.platformatic.dev/nodejs-is-here-to-stay" title="Node.js is Here to Stay"></RichLink>
-"></RichLink>

 Node.js, a cornerstone of web development for 15 years, is a thriving open-source runtime environment with over 130 million monthly downloads, 6.3 million powered websites, and continuous feature updates, despite rumors of decline, and requires regular updates for security reasons.